 I am standing at the window

-watching my neighbours -
+watching my neighbors -

 a kindergarten school